demrich/ts-rpn-calculator/README.md

 Introduction
 ------------

-This is a simple RPN (Reverse Polish Notation) calculator implemented in JavaScript.
+This is a simple RPN (Reverse Polish Notation) calculator implemented in TypeScript.
 It uses Node.js's `readline` module to read input from the console and evaluate expressions in RPN.

 Installation
 ------------